Hopf BiGalois Theory for Hopf Algebroids: Hopf BiGalois extensions

+In this subsection, we are going to show a monoidal equivalence between two Hopf algebroids implies a Hopf BiGalois extension.

-\begin{prop} There is a morphism from the groupoid of Hopf biGalois extensions to the groupoid of monoidal equivalences between comodule categories of Hopf bialgebroids.
-More precisely, $P\in\Bi(\cL,\CH)$ gives rise to a monoical category equivalence
+\begin{prop} There is a morphism from the groupoid of Hopf biGalois extensions to the groupoid of monoidal equivalences between comodule categories of Hopf algebroids.
+More precisely, $P\in\Bi(\cL,\CH)$ gives rise to a monoidal category equivalence